Finding Community in Motion: Carlos’ First Parade with PRPSN

 “That’s peer support,” Carlos said.
 “That’s what people need to see—that they’re not alone.”

-That realization carried back with him into El Centrito de Apoyo and UPM.
+That realization has stayed with him.
 Every day, Carlos meets community members who walk in feeling stressed or unsure of where to turn.
-Some speak to him like he’s, their son.
-Others come overwhelmed by what might seem like small tasks, renewing a passport, filling out a form, finding resources but, feel huge when faced alone.
+They are overwhelmed by what might seem like small tasks, renewing a passport, filling out a form, and finding resources.

 “I couldn’t see her smile because she had a mask on,” he said, “but I could see it in her eyes.”